Child protection in Scotland

 Policy and guidance

-Getting it right for every child
+Getting it right for every child (GIRFEC) (Scottish Government, 2018)

-Getting it right for every child (GIRFEC) is the Scottish government's approach to making a positive difference for all children and young people in Scotland.
+This is the Scottish Government's approach to making a positive difference for all children and young people in Scotland.

 - It aims to improve outcomes for children and make sure that agencies work together to take action when a child is at risk or needs support.